 Closely related to that is Visual Design, which handles things like color selection, form design, page layout, and so forth.
 Expect an invoice of at least $5,000 for this alone.

 Fortunately, the Icon/Logo Design process is much cheaper since it’s pretty straightforward.
 I bet $1,000-$2,500 should be enough, followed by Copywriting for $500-$1,500.

-App startup comes when everything is ready to roll.
-In a nutshell, your development team has collaborated accordingly with the designers and managed to come up with a robust app.
-As they continue working on their final tweaks, you can proceed to the marketing and startup processes.
+App maintenance comes when everything is ready to roll.
+That’s way after your development team has collaborated accordingly with the designers and managed to come up with a robust app.

-There are different costs associated with various marketing strategies, too.
-Market research agencies charge up to $25,000 per app, influencers can charge between $10,000 to $18,000 per month, and PR outreaches can exceed $300 per hour.
+Although the costs here ultimately depend on the types of marketing campaigns you’ll be running, you can expect market research agencies to charge up to $25,000 per app, while influencers might charge between $10,000 to $18,000 per month, and PR outreaches tend to average about $300 per hour.

-Finally, we have expenses you’ll incur as you run your app business.
-And this depends on your support framework plus the type of startup.
+Finally, we have the expenses you’ll incur as you run your mobile app business.
+All this depends on your support framework plus the type of business.

 Setting up and managing Servers and Backend Support, for example, costs at least $500-$1,000 a month.
 Plus, the Customer Service that will subsequently ride on that requires an initial budget of more than $500.